markbarnes/sermon-browser/sb-includes/readme.txt

 #### How can I change the file icons that Sermon Browser uses, or add new icons? ####
 You'll need to edit the `filetypes.php` file that comes with Sermon Browser.
 The icon is chosen on the basis of the file extension (or in the case of URLs the file extension then the site address).
 If you do create new icons for other filetypes, consider sending them to the author so they can be included in future versions of the plugin.

+#### Are there any more Frequently Asked Questions? ####
+Yes.
+There are additonal [FAQs on the Sermon Browser support forum](http://www.sermonbrowser.com/forum/sermon-browser-support/troubleshooting-faq/).

 == Screenshots ==

 1. **Displaying sermons on your website:** This first screen shot shows how Sermon Browser looks on your site.
 You can see one of the widgets in the left-hand sidebar, together with the main sermons page showing the one-click filter/search.
 Each of the sermons has an MP3 files attached, this can be played without leaving the site.